 Council tax is a local tax for local services based on the estimated value of the property and the number of people living in it.
 Students living on their own in multiple-occupation College buildings/houses are not liable for the tax.

-Those living in flats in or out of College may be liable if they have a partner who is not a registered student.
+Those living in flats out of College may be liable if they have a partner who is not a registered student.
 Students living in houses outside the College may be liable if non-students also share the premises.
 An enrolment certificate which exempts students from Council tax can be obtained from the Student Self Service section of the University website .

 Only the noticeboards provided may be used to affix notices, posters etc. Nothing may be attached to the walls of rooms or communal areas: this includes the use of Sellotape, Blu-Tack and other similar products.
 Repair to any damage to fixtures and fittings within rooms, excluding normal wear and tear, will be charged to students.
 Any defects should be reported online.
 Prompt reporting may prevent charges being raised when you finally vacate your accommodation.